ademskey/Honeypot_Attack_Characterization_Data_Engine/readme.md

     You should then be able to request data via the script.

 # Running the browser data visualization tool:
 Have python3 installed
-    Connect to Cyberrange Poulsbo's VPN
-    pip install the libraries found in requirements.txt:
+Connect to Cyberrange Poulsbo's VPN or connect to your T-Pot deployment. pip install the libraries found in requirements.txt:

     pip install -r requirements.txt